 The analysis is conducted over a six-week period, which means specific positive cases move into and then out of the sample.
-This causes variability between estimates over time, which is expected given the low number of positive tests by region.
+This causes variability between estimates over time, which is expected given the lower number of positive tests within each region, compared with England as a whole.